International Computer and Information Literacy Study (ICILS)

 Trends in International Mathematics and Science Study (TIMSS)

-The most recent TIMSS data collection was in 2019 and included students in grades 4 and 8; the U.S. highlights web report for this administration of TIMSS is available on the NCES TIMSS 2019 results web page.
-The previous results, including results for TIMSS Advanced, are also available on the results page by clicking on the banner that indicates how to access the previous TIMSS results.
+The most recent TIMSS data collection was in 2023 and included students in grades 4 and 8; the U.S. highlights web report for this administration of TIMSS is available on the NCES TIMSS 2023 results web page providing 28 years of trend data.
+The previous results, including results for TIMSS Advanced, are also available via the TIMSS dropdown menu.

 Explore more about TIMSS and U.S. participation in TIMSS by viewing the resources provided on the NCES TIMSS website.
 Related international resources, including the TIMSS International reports, TIMSS assessment frameworks, TIMSS Methods & Procedures, and international data files, are available at the TIMSS International site.